learn-academy-2022-golf/winter-break-portfolio-accountability-this-group/winter-project-cesar.md

   [X] Consistent Theme
   [X] Spell check / Grammar check

+Anthony Ramirez:
-Anthony Ramirez: nicely done, I like the links to your projects and to your resume.
+Nicely done, I like the links to your projects and to your resume.
 I think you are missing a few icons for your languages. but pretty clean over all.